Policy last updated

 Where a school’s campus enrolments increase additional per student funding will be provided.
 However, where enrolments decline no adjustment will be made.
 No adjustments are made for changes to the Student Family Occupation density.

-From 2023, the Primary Welfare Officer program is transitioning to the Mental Health in Primary Schools (MHiPS) program.
-Schools will transition in line with the MHiPS implementation rollout schedule.
+From 2023, the Primary Welfare Officer program is transitioning to the Mental Health in Primary Schools (MHiPS) initiative.
+Schools will transition in line with the MHiPS implementation schedule.

 Eligibility